Get-It-Done-403/Get-It-Done/reports/weekly-status-report-7.md

       - Finalize everything
 * Sofia Barry
     * Goals from last week:
+      - Complete changes related to description field
+      - Modify Task test to reflect change
+      - Modify Task Controller and Service to reflect controller
+      - Support Aidan and Tye with backend issues
     * Progress and Issues:
+      - Made changes to Task to add description field
+      - Currently working on Delete/Edit functions
     * Plans and Goals:
+      - Compete Edit and Delete by EOD Saturday
+      - Work on presentation and demo
 * Aidan Petta
     * Goals from last week:
       - Fix the delete function